xjrga/foods/README.md

     2) Dietary Reference Intakes Nutrient Recommendations Report from Food and Nutrition Board of the Institute of Medicine, National Academy of Sciences

+Notes

+    Always double check the units when entering data